collapsed-stacks/startups/questions/7489/pitching-new-advertising-concepts-to-company-that-probably-already-has-adverti.md

 - posted by: [fiprojects](https://stackexchange.com/users/5370155/fiprojects) on 2016-03-27
 - score: 1

-<p>You risk the idea being offloaded to their agreed partner.
+You risk the idea being offloaded to their agreed partner.
 They might have a legal contract that prevents them seriously considering your proposal.
 They could forward your idea on, the contracted partner could take your idea and nothing you can do about it.
 Case in point are chocolate maltesers.
 Some years ago someone wrote an idea to the company and months later seen their idea on tv.
 The BBC news website did a piece on it I think.
-Its a risk.</p>
+Its a risk.

-<p>An alternative solution is fund the idea yourself and try market it as a solution to the existing marketing company.
+An alternative solution is fund the idea yourself and try market it as a solution to the existing marketing company.
 I have a Brazilian friend who part owned a company in Rio tat did just this.
 They created their own ideas, put together professional video and approached a number of existing marketing companies.
-They made a small fortune and won recognition at Cannes film festival!</p>
+They made a small fortune and won recognition at Cannes film festival!

-<p><em>Confessions of an Advertising Man</em> by a chap called David Ogilvy..
+*Confessions of an Advertising Man* by a chap called David Ogilvy..
 Its old but excellent.
-There is an hour long documentary which is also excellent but will offer you fewer lessons than the book.</p>
+There is an hour long documentary which is also excellent but will offer you fewer lessons than the book.

-<p>Best of luck!</p>
+Best of luck!